 ATTENTION: Texas State Students

 The privacy of your health information and medical record is protected by various state laws and a federal law entitled the Family Educational Rights and Privacy Act of 1974 (FERPA).
 FERPA sets out requirements to protect the privacy of your education records and gives you certain rights.
 You can learn more about FERPA on the TX State website.
 Some of the state laws we comply with include, but are not limited to Occupations Code, Title 3, Chapter 159; Texas Medical Board Rules, Chapter 165; and Health & Safety Code, Title 7, Chapter 611.
 Your health information will not be disclosed without your written permission unless permitted or required by law.

-In a health or safety emergency, we may use or disclosure your health information to notify medical and law enforcement personnel, and appropriate parties of threat of harm to self or others, appropriate parties may include parents, significant other, Dean of Students, and law enforcement.
+In a health or safety emergency, we may use or disclosure your health information to notify medical and law enforcement personnel, and appropriate parties of threat of harm to self or others.
+Appropriate parties may include parents, significant others, Dean of Students, and law enforcement.